Arathurs/Tic-Tac-Toe/README.md

 ### About the Project

-Simple tic-tac-toe web application game, created with React.
+A tic-tac-toe web application game, created with React.

 ### Rules of the Game